siravan/SymPoly.jl/README.md

 [Partial Fraction Decomposition](https://en.wikipedia.org/wiki/Partial_fraction_decomposition) is the conversion of a fraction, where both the numerator and denominator are polynomials, to a sum of simpler fractions.
 Partial fraction decomposition has many applications, including in symbolic integration.

 **SymPoly** uses the Hermite's method based on the square-free decomposition of the denominator to perform partial fraction decomposition.
 Let `p` be the numerator and `q` the denominator, where both are polynomials on the same variable.
-We can calculate the partial fraction decomposition of `p / q` by using `expand_frac(p, q)`.
+We can calculate the partial fraction decomposition of `p / q` by using `factor(p / q)`.
 For example,

 ```julia
 julia> p = x^4 + 6x^3 + 7x^2 +6x + 4